CLSherrod/clsherrod.github.io/_drafts/review/2008/2008-10-27-internet-get-rich-quick-targeted.md

 </ul>
 <p>Having bad customer service which a lot of Internet Markets have is one of the biggest problems I see.
 If you are banning people's IP address, manually unsubscribing people, black listing people and ignoring all support emails that are negative then you have a problem.
 You are ignoring your client and it just takes one to complain to a government department and an official to make you into a case and you are in serious trouble.

 Be careful who you promote and do business ethically.
 Be trueful about what you can do and help people as much as possible.
-You can easily start your business and succeed if you have the desire just don't let the get rich quick people get you off track.</p>
+You can easily start your business and succeed if you have the desire just don't let the get rich quick people get you off track.